What is the Energy Charter Treaty and how has it been amended?

 What’s the context?

-European Union is to exit a treaty that lets fossil fuel firms sue when climate policies hit profits
+Signatories to the Treaty, which lets fossil fuel firms sue when climate policies hit profits, agree to modernise terms

-LONDON - European Union countries have unanimously agreed to leave the Energy Charter Treaty, an international agreement protecting energy investments, over concerns it undermines efforts to fight climate change.
+LONDON - Signatories to the Energy Charter Treaty, an agreement that allows fossil fuel companies to sue governments over climate policies, have adopted changes meant to address concerns that the pact undermines efforts to fight climate change.

 The 1998 Energy Charter Treaty (ECT) has allowed firms and investors to sue governments on the grounds that their profits could be hurt by policies aimed at cutting planet-heating emissions from burning fossil fuels.